Here you can find a relevant information for doctoral candidates and supervisors.

 - scientific studies (at least 30 credits), and

-- studies in transferrable skills (10 credits).
+- studies in transferable skills (10 credits).

-The scientific studies consist of discipline-specific studies supporting the thesis research work as well as a course in research ethics.
+The scientific studies consist of discipline-specific studies supporting the thesis research work as well as a course in research ethics (DONAS-401).
 The discipline-specific courses can consist of suitable advanced-level courses in mathematics and statistics (for example from the master programme of mathematics and statistics) or other courses which support the dissertation work.
 The supervisor will decide if the courses are suitable for the module.

 - courses in different skills related to academic work (at least 4 cr; codes DONAS-1** or PED-5** or other suitable courses)